-It’s important to reduce light before you sleep, as artificial lighting can trick your body into thinking it’s daylight, by delaying your circadian rhythm by hours.
-This can have a negative impact on the quality of your sleep.
-Remove electronical devices from your bedroom before bed, as this will help you to relax and get ready for sleep (see the ‘Limit your news intake’ section above for more on this).
+It’s important to reduce light before you sleep, as artificial lighting can trick your body into thinking it’s daylight, by delaying your circadian rhythm.
+Dim the lights and remove electronical devices that emit blue light from your bedroom before bed.
+This will help you to relax and get ready for sleep.

 9. Practise winding down